bioinformatics-polito/PhyliCS/README.md

 - IPython>=7.19.0
 - hdbscan>=0.8.26
 - joblib>=1.0.0
+- gcc

 ## Installation and setup instructions
+Before going into the installation details, please notice that at the end of this guide is a [Troubleshooting](#troubleshooting) section.
+If you meet any problems during the installation of the library or its usage, please, take a look to that section because you may find the solution.

+If any of the proposed solutions work for you, feel free to concact the author of the library by email (marilisa.montemurro@polito.it).
 ### Python requirements
 For library dependency issues, PhyliCS works with Python >= 3.7 but < 3.9 .
 So if you do not have a working installation of Python 3.7.X, consider installing Miniconda (see [Miniconda](https://docs.conda.io/en/latest/miniconda.html) website) to create a clean environment to work with PhyliCS.